jomael/libutf/README.md

 Documentation is generated with Doxygen.

-If Doxygen is not installed during the build process, it can be viewed in the header files.
+If Doxygen is not installed during the build process, the documentation can be viewed in the header files.